“Do you think we’re far enough in yet…?” Sairek asked both of his companions as they continued to move up the mountain trail.

 “You can make shields out of thin air, but not a few cubes of ice?”
 Varhi frowned.
 "Damn, magic is so confusing."

-"Just because you can swing a weapon, doesn't mean you know how to swing every weapon."
+"Just because you can swing a big weapon, doesn't mean you know how to swing every weapon efficiently."
 Cyial tried to relate.
 "Magic is very much like that."

 "Yeah, but if I can lift a one-hundred pound dumbbell, then I can lift a one-hundred pound rock."
 Varhi countered.

-“Ah, I wondered why you weren’t cynical and in pain.
-Then again, I guess the fact you are small is dead giveaway anyway that you weren’t banished but born on the Overworld.”
+“Ah, I wondered why you weren’t being cynical and constantly in pain.
+Then again, I guess the fact you are small is dead giveaway you're born on the Overworld anyway.”
 Varhi said with an appraising look.
-"Unless you did something extremely nasty as a kid, I guess."
+"Unless you did something extremely nasty as a kid in the Underworld, I guess.
+I like to think they have a bit more class than to banish children, though."

 “...You’re one to talk.
 You’re not much taller than Sairek or I and Nayleen is certainly taller than you.”
 Cyial replied.